mmiller42/idt-slack-goals/README.md

 1. Scroll to the *API Token* section.

-1. Note the API token in the box.
+1. Your API token appears in a text field.

 ##### `IDT_SLACK_HOOK`